getcronit/pylon/README.md

-~~:warning: **Pylon Requires Bun:** This project currently depends on the [Bun runtime](https://bun.sh).
-If you need support for a different runtime, please upvote and follow the discussion on Issue https://github.com/getcronit/pylon/issues/6 to help us prioritize it.~~

 :rocket: **Pylon now supports Node.JS, Bun a and Cloudflare Workers!**.
 Check out the [Pylon v2.0.0 release notes](https://pylon.cronit.io/docs/release-notes/v2.0) for more information.

 <p align="center">